ROCm/rocWMMA/docs/source/Linux_Install_Guide.rst

 Build library + tests
 ^^^^^^^^^^^^^^^^^^^^^
+rocWMMA has several test suites that can be built:

+- DLRM tests
+- GEMM tests
+- Unit tests

+DLRM tests cover a Deep Learning Recommendation Model implemented with rocWMMA.
+GEMM tests cover block-wise Generalized Matrix Multiplication (GEMM) implemented with rocWMMA.
+Unit tests cover various aspects of rocWMMA API and internal functionality.

-rocWMMA library performs both Validation and Benchmark tests.
+rocWMMA can build both validation and benchmark tests.

-The library uses CPU GEMM or rocBLAS method for benchmark comparisons based on the provided project option.
+The library uses CPU or rocBLAS methods for validation (where available) and benchmark comparisons based on the provided project option.

 By default, the project is linked against rocBLAS for validating results.
 Minimum ROCBLAS library version requirement is 4.0.

-To build library and tests, run the following comomand :
+To build library and tests, run the following command :

     CC=hipcc CXX=hipcc cmake -B<build_dir> .